Thomsch/tellina_user_experiment/infrastructure.md

 # Infrastructure Design
-This design document describes the infrastructure for the user experiment.
+This design document describes the infrastructure for the user study.

 ## Overview